 Jeffrey Busch.
 Director since September 2014.
 Mr. Busch has been an active investor in the real estate industry since 1985.
-Since 2013, Mr. Busch has served as President of Inter-American Management LLC (the "Advisor") our external manager as well as a Director and owner of 15% of the outstanding common stock of Inter-American Group Holdings Inc. ("IAGH"), the parent company of the Advisor.
-Mr. Busch also has served as a director of our Company since September 2014, has served as Chairman and President of our Company from August 2015 to the present, and has served as Chief Executive Officer of our Company since August 2017.
-Since October 2014, Mr. Busch has served as Chairman of the Board of American Housing REIT Inc. (f/k/a On Target 360), which is also externally managed by our Advisor.
+Mr. Busch also has served as Chairman and President of our Company from August 2015 to present and has served as Chief Executive Officer of our Company since August 2017.
 His experience includes developing numerous properties in various asset classes, owning and managing real estate in several states, including rental housing, and a wide variety of commercial real estate.
 Since 2001, Mr. Busch has also served as President of Safe Blood International Foundation, where he oversees the establishment of medical facilities in 35 developing nations, funded by the CDC and USAID, Exxon Mobil, and the Gates Foundation.
 Mr. Busch has had presidential appointments in two presidential administrations, one in the Department of Housing and Urban Affairs and the other at the United Nations in Geneva, where he served as a United States delegate.
-Mr. Busch served as a director of American Pacific Bankcorp, Inc. (AVB) through February 2020.
-Mr. Busch also serves as the Chairman of the Board of Directors of Avant Diagnostics, Inc. (AVDX), a cancer diagnostics company.
-Mr. Busch holds a B.A. from New York University in the Stern School of Business, a Masters of Public Administration from New York University, and a J.D. from Emory University.
+Prior to our Internalization (which is discussed in the "Compensation, Discussion and Analysis" section of this Proxy Statement, Mr. Busch served as President of Inter-American Management LLC, our former external advisor ("IAM" or our "Former Advisor"), as well as a Director since 2013 and was an owner of 15% of the outstanding common stock of Inter-American Group Holdings Inc. ("IAGH"), the parent company of IAM.
+Since October 2014, Mr. Busch has served as a director of American Pacific Bankcorp, Inc. (APB) through February 2020.
+Mr. Busch also serves as the Chairman of the Board of Directors of Avant Diagnostics, Inc. (AVDX), a cancer diagnostics company, and the Chairman of the Board of Directors of OncBioMune Pharmaceuticals, Inc., a biotechnology company specializing in innovative cancer treatment therapies.
+Mr. Busch holds a B.A. from New York University in the Stern School of Business, a Masters of Public Administration from New York University.